analogdevicesinc/ai8x-synthesis/README.md

   * The maximum number of input neurons is 512, and the maximum number of output neurons is 512 (8 each per processor used).
   *  `Flatten` functionality is available to convert 2D input data.
   *  Element-wise operators support 2 to 16 inputs.
-  *  Element-wise operators can be chained in-flight with pooling and 2D convolution.
+  *  Element-wise operators can be chained in-flight with pooling and 2D convolution (where pooling and element-wise operations can be swapped).
   * For convenience, a `SoftMax` operator is supported in software.
 * Since the internal network format is HWC in groups of four channels, output concatenation only works properly when all components of the concatenation other than the last have multiples of four channels.